THE MACKAY GOLF COURSE RULES

 (c) Bridges and their approaches (ramps) not within a penalty area are immovable obstructions.

 (d) The concrete base and/or the rocks in the overflow drains across and adjacent to the fairways for holes 1, 2, 3, 10 and 18 including the rock drains to the right of No. 3 and continue behind the driving range practice areas.

 Immovable Obstructions are defined in the Rules of Golf, however the Rules permit the Club to deem Movable Obstructions to be Immovable e.g. to prevent the possible loss of indication of the boundary of a penalty area if a player omits to replace a stake.

 IMMOVABLE OBSTRUCTIONS CLOSE TO PUTTING GREEN (Section 8F Committee Procedures)

-The Model Local Rule R-5 has been adopted by Mackay Golf Club “Relief from interference by an immovable obstruction may be taken under Rule 16.1
+(a) The Model Local Rule R-5 has been adopted by Mackay Golf Club “Relief from interference by an immovable obstruction may be taken under Rule 16.1.

-Exception – No Relief If Line of Play Clearly Unreasonable.
+Exception – no relief if line of play is clearly unreasonable.
 There is no relief under this Local Rule if the player chooses a line of play that is clearly unreasonable.